erri120/lotus/README.md

 ### Post-Installation

+Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your game folder.

+Copy the contents of `Game Folder Files` to your game folder.

 ## Updating

 If this Modlist receives an update, check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.